Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

   18th--20th    +12        +12                  +6             7
   ------------- ---------- -------------------- -------------- -------------- --------------------

+### Animal Companion Basics
-**Animal Companion Basics:** Use the base statistics for a creature of the companion's kind,but make the following changes.
+Use the base statistics for a creature of the companion's kind,but make the following changes.

 *Class Level:* The character's druid level.
 The druid's class levels